Reg Birch

-Early political activism
+Early trade union and political work

 Born in Kilburn, London, Birch became a toolmaker and joined the Amalgamated Engineering Union (AEU).
 He became active in the union and also in supporting the Republican government of Spain against the fascist invasion and coup (see Spanish Civil War).
 He joined the Communist Party of Great Britain (CPGB) in 1939.

-In 1941, Birch worked with Wal Hannington to organise a strike at Swift Scales, an engineering firm in Park Royal.
-This action was illegal under wartime regulations, but the two were merely bound over to keep the peace.
-Soon after, Hitler invaded the Soviet Union, and the CPGB opposed wartime strike action.
-Throughout the war, Birch continued to organise his workmates in a succession of factories.
+In his early days, Birch was a protégé of the communist engineering workers’ leader Wal Hannington.
+In May 1941, Birch led an aggressive strike at Swift Scale at Park Royal in west London.
+The workers dubbed the stoppage a ‘holiday’, hoping to mute the effect of the illegality of strike action under Order 1305 in wartime.
+According to historian Nina Fishman, this audacious strike ‘became a set-piece political battle aimed at discrediting the bona fides of the state and the whole employing class in the war effort.’
+Seven shop stewards were arraigned in court for leading this strike, but when the case was finally heard, one week after Germany’s surprise invasion of the USSR, they were merely bound over to keep the peace.

+Afterwards, Birch worked at Landis & Gyr, also at Park Royal.
+He built the trade union membership up to 90% of the workforce.
+In May 1944, he was sacked on a charge of playing darts in the toolroom in his tea break.
+There was a demonstration of 2,000 workers outside the factory, and protests and demonstrations inside the factory.
+The words ‘We want Birch’ were painted up all around the factory, with the same slogan chanted en masse for three minutes on the hour, every hour; while every half hour, there was a demonstration of hammering metal on metal.
+This was a time when the Communist party did not support strikes.

+In this period, Birch also worked at Molins, Roller Print, Rafton Tools, and Hoover.
+After the war, he was AEU Convenor at de Haviland’s Stag Lane factory at Edgware, north London, from 1946 until 1960.
+He was elected to the National Committee, the union's annual conference, every year from 1943 onward.

 In 1956, Birch was elected to the executive committee of the CPGB.
 Journalist Peter Paterson observed: "When I asked him how he could possibly have sided with the 'tankies', so called because of the use of Russian tanks to quell the revolt, he said 'they wanted a trade unionist who could stomach Hungary, and I fitted the bill'."

 In 1960, Birch was elected as a full-time AEU Divisional Organiser.
 In 1966, he was elected to the Executive Council to represent London and the South East - on the first ballot, and with three times as many votes as his main right wing opponent Jack Whyman.
 Birch held this position until his retirement in 1979.
 The AEU became the Amalgamated Union of Engineering and Foundry Workers (AEF) in 1968, and the Amalgamated Union of Engineering Workers in 1970.